Privacy in Statistics and Machine Learning

 Auditors are welcome: In particular, students from other universities are welcome to attend and participate in discussions.
 If you're interested in auditing, please contact the instructor to introduce yourself!

 Collaboration and academic conduct: You may discuss homework assignments and projects with classmates, but you are solely responsible for what you turn in.
 Collaboration in the form of discussion is allowed, but all forms of cheating (copying parts of a classmate’s assignment, plagiarism from papers or old posted solutions) are NOT allowed.
 A rough rule of thumb: you should be able to walk away from a discussion of a homework problem with no notes at all and write your solution on your own.
+See also the BU GRS academic conduct code.

 Late-work policy: In order to help you deal with unexpected problems or bursty work deadlines, we are giving everyone a budget of six late days to distribute as they see fit, no questions asked.
 You may use these late days on any assignment, including project milestones, except for the final project report.
 You may only use integer numbers of late days.
 For example, turning in an assignment 25 hours late counts for two late days.
 Additional extensions beyond your allocated late days be granted only in rare circumstances.